The Economic Alliance of Kankakee County assists growth-driven companies in accessing various state and local investment incentives.

 Kankakee Riverfront Opportunity Zone

-Anchors within the Kankakee Opportunity Zone include Riverside Medical Center, AMITA Health, the historic Paramount Theatre and The Majestic wedding venue, the adjacent Riverview Historic District with its Frank Lloyd Wright-designed B. Harley Bradley House, Meadowview Shopping Center and the natural asset of the Kankakee River, now a part of the National Water Trail.
+Anchors within the Kankakee Riverfront Opportunity Zone include Riverside Medical Center, AMITA Health, the historic Paramount Theatre and The Majestic wedding venue, the adjacent Riverview Historic District with its Frank Lloyd Wright-designed B. Harley Bradley House, Shoppes of Meadowview and the natural asset of the Kankakee River, now a part of the National Water Trail.
 A number of manufacturing and logistics operations also are sited within the zone.

 Historic Tax Credit (HTC) Districts